datayana/datayana.github.io/pages/study/zen/gateless-case2.md

 > After the meal, Paichang led the monks to the foot of a rock __on the far side of the mountain__.
 And there, with his staff, he poked out the body of a dead fox.
 He then __performed the ceremony of cremation__.

-Old Paichang does not belong to the same side of the mountain, still he deserves to receive the ritual owed to a priest.
+The old man does not belong to the same side of the mountain, still he deserves to receive the ritual owed to a priest.

 > "In the far distant past, in the time of Kasyapa Buddha, I was head priest at this mountain.
 One day a monk asked me, 'Does an enlightened person fall under the law of cause and effect or not?'
 I replied, '__Such a person does not fall under the law of cause and effect.__' With this I was __reborn five hundred times__ as a fox.
 Please say a turning word for me and release me from the body of a fox."
 >